 The United States Coast Guard accepts high school graduates.
 The minimum score to enter the Coast Guard is 50.
 If the enlistee possesses certain desired skills, or scores very high on a subsection test where enlistees are needed by the Coast Guard, a waiver may be granted to accept a score as low as 36.

 The United States Navy accepts both high school graduates and GED holders.
-The minimum ASVAB score is 35.
+As a general rule, the minimum ASVAB score is 35.
+Reserve enlistment programs require only a 31, but GED holders are required to score at least a 50.

 A passing score for entrance into any of the services is comprised of the scores of four of the subtests: word knowledge, math knowledge, paragraph comprehension, and arithmetic reasoning.
 According to The Education Trust, 77% of enlistees between the ages of 17 and 20 years passed the ASVAB with a score of 31 or above in 2010.